This page contains affiliate links. Please read our disclosure for more info.

 3) Shop at the Saturday Market

 The large outdoor market is an excellent opportunity to buy locally-made products including cheese, olive oil, honey, baked goods, and condiments.
-There are also many stalls selling clothes, jewellery, and art, as well as hot food stands.
+There are also many stalls selling clothes, jewellery, and art.

 There are relatively few fresh produce stalls, but they are especially good in the summer when you can pick up the delicious locally grown berries (or see below for how to pick your own).

-The much smaller Nelson Farmer’s Market is held on Wednesday mornings (8.30am – 1.30pm) on Kirby Lane.
+The much smaller Nelson Farmers’ Market is held on Wednesday mornings (8.30am – 1.30pm) on Halifax Street.
 We preferred to pick up bread, vegetables, and fruit here as it is much less crowded than the Saturday market.

 4) Hike up the Grampians (Followed by Afternoon Tea)